sbabic/swupdate/doc/source/swupdate.rst

-The format of sw-description can be customized: SWUpdate can be configured to use its internal parser (based on libconfig), or calling an external parser in LUA.
+The format of sw-description can be customized: SWUpdate can be configured to use its internal parser (based on libconfig), or calling an external parser in Lua.

 .. image:: images/image_format.png